klaxalk/light/README.md

 * Possibility to set a minimum brightness value

-Let's get started with a few examples, for details, see below for the full description of the different operating modes, value conversion and how to operate different controllers.
+Let's get started with a few examples, for details, see below for the full description of the different commands, options and how to access different controllers.

 Examples